 This is your school - be proud of it!
 Our entire school system has a reputation for its fine program of building maintenance.
 Students should cooperate with school employees in continuing the district's pride in an attractive and well-kept school by giving all the equipment and furniture proper care.
 Students are requested to report to teachers any defacing marks that may appear on equipment and furniture.
-The responsibility for good housekeeping will be shared by all who use the building.
+All who use the building will share the responsibility for good housekeeping.
 Show your civic responsibility by keeping paper, trash, etc. picked up at all times.